onionhub/TIP/Relative Edge Concept.md

 - Relative** strong regions
 These regions always belong to relative* strong regions but they count as strong regions in relative to the frequency band which we study the image.
 These regions are not invariant in all frequency bands.
-In other words, some parts of it can be counted as relative** flat regions in a specific frequency band, or some other parts can be added to these part from relative** flat regions.
+In other words, some parts of it can be counted as relative** flat regions in a specific frequency band, or some other parts can be added to these parts from relative** flat regions.

 - Relative** flat regions
 Quite the contrary, these regions might not always count as relative* strong regions and they might be either relative* strong regions or relative* flat regions in different frequency bands.
 These regions are not invariant in all frequency bands.
-In other words,
+In other words, some parts of it can be counted as relative** strong regions in a specific frequency band, or some other parts can be added to these parts from relative* flat regions.

 --------------------------------------------
 ![1](https://github.com/onionhub/TIP/blob/Drafts/Relative%20Edge/Re0.jpg)